-The #PBS lines provide options to the job submission system where "-l select" specifies that we want to reserve 1 compute node for our job; the "-l walltime=00:01:00" line sets the maximum job length to 1 minute; "-A y15" sets the budget to charge the job to "y15"; "-N sharpen" sets the job name to "sharpen".
+The #PBS lines provide options to the job submission system where "-l select" specifies that we want to reserve 1 compute node for our job - the minimum job size on ARCHER is 1 node (24 cores); the "-l walltime=00:01:00" sets the maximum job length to 1 minute; "-A y14" sets the budget to charge the job to "y14"; "-N sharpen" sets the job name to "sharpen".

 The remaining lines are the commands to be executed in the job.
-Here we have a comment beginning with "#", a directory change to \$PBS_O_WORKDIR (an environment variable that specifies the directory the job was submitted from) and then the "sharpen" executable is run.
+Here we have a comment beginning with "#", a directory change to \$PBS_O_WORKDIR (an environment variable that specifies the directory the job was submitted from) and the aprun command (this command tells the system to run the jobs on the compute nodes rather than the frontend nodes).